vishnuas22/MasterX/test_result.md

     message: "✅ COMPREHENSIVE BACKEND TESTING COMPLETED: All core backend endpoints required for the onboarding flow are working correctly.
 Successfully tested health check endpoint (/api/health), user creation endpoint (/api/users), user retrieval by email (/api/users/email/{email}), session creation endpoint (/api/sessions), and basic chat functionality (/api/chat).
 All endpoints return proper responses with the expected data structures.
 The backend is fully functional and ready to support the frontend onboarding flow.
 No critical issues were found in the backend implementation."
   - agent: "testing"
     message: "✅ PREMIUM FEATURES VERIFICATION COMPLETED: Successfully tested all premium features in the backend.
 The premium chat streaming endpoint (/api/chat/premium/stream) is working correctly and streams response chunks with proper formatting.
 The AR/VR settings and gesture control endpoints are functioning properly, allowing users to customize their immersive learning experience.
 The session AR/VR state endpoint correctly updates the session state with AR/VR information.
 All premium features are accessible and working as expected, providing a comprehensive AI mentorship experience."
+  - agent: "testing"
+    message: "✅ BACKEND HEALTH VERIFICATION JULY 2025: Successfully tested all backend endpoints.
+The health check endpoint (/api/health) is working correctly and returns a healthy status.
+User management endpoints, session management endpoints, chat functionality, and premium features are all working as expected.
+The backend is fully functional and ready to support the new Apple Design System frontend integration."